Each year, artists from coast to coast pick up their paintbrushes and do what they love to help conserve Canada’s wetlands.

 Back in 1981, we introduced the DUC Waterfowl Art Award to our fundraising dinner events.
 Appropriately, Angus Shortt received the first of these awards.
 Shortt was renowned for contributing waterfowl art to DUC communications pieces for more than four decades.

-The popularity of waterfowl and wildlife prints led to the establishment of the National Art Portfolio in 1986, which showcases up to 15 pieces of new Canadian art each year.
+The popularity of waterfowl and wildlife prints led to the establishment of the National Art Portfolio in 1986, which showcases a collection of new Canadian art each year.
 This artwork is available at DUC dinners, our online store and through our Sealed Bid Auction program.

-The National Artist of the Year replaced the Waterfowl Art Award as the highest level of recognition for DUC artwork.
+The National Artist of the Year is the highest level of recognition for DUC artwork.
 We also chose a waterfowl piece to be made into a framed print and stamp for art collectors and dinner attendees.

 For more than 30 years, DUC has built relationships with hundreds of established and emerging artists.
 This program has helped us continue to conserve wetlands while promoting exceptional artwork.